In this article

 DarkWebLinks

-DarkWebLinks functions as a specialized status and listing engine that monitors the availability of cybercrime infrastructure across the dark web.
-In 2026, it tracks approximately 8,000 nodes, providing real-time up/down status for marketplaces, forums, and illicit services.
+DarkWebLinks functions as a specialized status and listing engine that monitors the availability of cybercrime infrastructure across the dark web, providing up/down status for marketplaces, forums, and illicit services.
 It is particularly effective at detecting when major cybercrime platforms shift domains, exit, or relaunch under new onion addresses.

 Within a CTEM context, it supports continuous Discovery and early Prioritization by highlighting infrastructure movement that often signals data sales, breaches, or Initial Access Broker activity.